err0r-guy/revanced-documentation/Building-the-ReVanced-CLI.md

 # Revanced CLI

-Fork of the CLI version of the ReVanced Manager
+Guide for the CLI version of the ReVanced Manager

-If you don't know the first one, click [here](https://github.com/CriticalRange/revanced-patcher/blob/dev/README.md)
+* If you haven't built the [ReVanced Patcher](https://github.com/CriticalRange/revanced-cli/wiki/Building-ReVanced-Patcher) and [ReVanced Patches](https://github.com/CriticalRange/revanced-cli/wiki/Building-ReVanced-Patches), then go ahead and do it.

 ## Building